 Growing up in a small town in the state of Missouri, Bart comes from a mixed European heritage — predominantly German, Scottish and Irish.
 Somewhere in that genetic blend there must have been an entertainment gene, igniting Bart's creativity and performance tendencies at a very young age.
-By the time he was 10 years old, he was emceeing school productions, as well as performing as a magician and ventriloquist at talent shows, church functions, and Boy Scout jamborees.
-It was also during this time that he producing/directing/creating/performing shows (not unlike The Little Rascals) for all of the kids in his neighborhood.
+By the time he was 10 years old, Bart was emceeing school productions, as well as performing as a magician and ventriloquist at talent shows, church functions, and Boy Scout jamborees.
+It was also during this time that he was producing/directing/creating/performing shows (not unlike The Little Rascals) for all of the kids in his neighborhood.

 At the age of 12, having worn out all of the Herb Alpert & The Tijuana Brass vinyl albums in the house, Bart began to further explore his love for music by learning to play percussion instruments through his school's band program.
 It was during his second year with the school concert band that Bart took his savings (a whole $365) and bought his first drum kit — a used set of Ludwig drums — and joined the school's jazz band.
 The year that followed included the addition of the high school marching band to his music experience.